Conflict in Rakhine State (2016–present): Ceasefire and aftermath

 Rakhine Chief Minister Nyi Pu and Minister for Social Welfare, Relief and Resettlement Win Myat Aye visited the villages of Nyaung Pin Gyi and Ah Nauk Pyin to deliver aid after reports of Rohingya Muslims being trapped in the latter.
-An official also stated that those trap were guaranteed safe passage by the two ministers, after local Rakhine Buddhists threatened them.
+An official also stated that those trapped in the villages were guaranteed safe passage by the two ministers, after local Rakhine Buddhists threatened them.
 Win Myat Aye stated that he had learned of the situation in the villages from international reports and that he and Nyi Pu had assured the Rohingya that they would take action against those intimidating them.

 ARSA stated on 7 October that they would respond to any peace initiatives proposed by Myanmar's government, but added that their one-month unilateral ceasefire was about to end.
 Despite the ceasefire ending on 9 October, the government stated that there were no signs of any new attacks as it held inter-faith prayers in a stadium in Yangon to curb animosity.

 Myanmar's military launched an internal probe into the actions of its soldiers during the August clashes.
 In November, the military released a report denying all accusations against its security forces.
 Major General Maung Maung Soe was meanwhile transferred from his post as head of Western Command in Rakhine State in the same month.

 While welcoming Pope Francis on 28 November during the second day of his visit to Myanmar, Aung San Suu Kyi stated that there had been an "erosion of trust and understanding" between the communities of Rakhine State.
 The International Committee of the Red Cross stated on 13 December that an estimated 300,000 Rohingya Muslims remained in Rakhine State, 180,000 of whom were displaced in the north.
 Human Rights Watch stated on 18 December that it had identified 40 Rohingya villages which had been destroyed in October and November.